- •

 Arriving at the ferry port in Santorini

-The ferry terminal in Santorini is located in Athinios, approximately 10 km from Fira, the island's capital, and about 12 km from the airport.
-You can easily reach the port by taxi, which takes around 20 minutes, or via public buses that operate between Fira and the port frequently throughout the day.
-If you prefer driving, rental cars are available, but parking can be limited at busy times.
+The ferry terminal in Santorini is located in Athinios, about 10 km southwest of Fira, the island’s capital.
+It's also approximately 12 km from the airport.
+You can reach the port by taxi, which takes around 20 minutes, or via local buses that connect Fira with the port frequently, especially during peak season.
+Car rentals are available in Santorini, offering flexibility in travel.

 Make the most of your time in Crete (All Ports)